‘This team was amazing in 1990’ – Milla lauds Argentina-slaying Cameroon squad | Goal.com

 ALWAYS HIGHER ☝🏿🇨🇲 pic.twitter.com/Kxy8gkLRD2— Roger Milla (@roger_milla_9) June 8, 2020

-Fuelled by that triumph, Cameroon went ahead to top Group B in a zone that paraded Romania and then Soviet Union after two wins and a defeat.
+Fuelled by that triumph, Cameroon went on to top Group B which also included Romania and the Soviet Union, after two wins and a defeat.

 Milla’s double powered the Africans to a 2-1 victory over Romania at Bari’s Stadio San Nicola before crumbling 4-0 to the Soviet Union in their last group encounter.

-In the Round of 16, Cameroon silenced Colombia 2-1 after extra-time after scores stood at 0-0 after full time.
+In the Round of 16, Cameroon silenced Colombia 2-1 after extra-time after the score stood at 0-0 after full-time.
 Again, it was Milla’s brace that saw Nepomniachi’s team through with Bernardo Redin’s effort a mere consolation.

+Lineker, though, completed his brace from the penalty mark to send the Three Lions through.

-For his awe-inspiring outing, Milla was named alongside Salvatore Schillaci and Jurgen Klinsmann in a three-man attack in the All-Star team.
-He was also crowned as 1990 Africa Player of the Year for a second time.
+For his impressive outing, Milla was named alongside Salvatore Schillaci and Jurgen Klinsmann in a three-man attack in the All-Star team.
+He was also crowned as 1990 Africa Player of the Year, the second time he won the award.

 At the 1994 edition in the United States, he became the oldest scorer in the competition’s history with a goal in his side’s 6-1 pummeling by Russia.

-After a goal-laden career that saw him feature for teams like Monaco, Montpellier, Bastia, Saint-Etienne and Bastia plus 43 goals in 77 international outings, Milla drew the curtain on his football career in 1996.
+After a goal-laden career that saw him feature for teams like Monaco, Montpellier, Bastia, Saint-Etienne and Bastia, as well as 43 goals in 77 international outings, Milla drew the curtain on his football career in 1996.